Echium

-Echium /ˈɛkiəm/ is a genus of approximately 70 species and several subspecies of flowering plant in the family Boraginaceae.
+Echium /ˈɛkiəm/ is a genus of flowering plants in the family Boraginaceae that contains about 70 species and several subspecies.

 Species of Echium are native to North Africa, mainland Europe to Central Asia, and the Macaronesian islands where the genus reaches its maximum diversity.
-29 species of Echium are endemic to the Canary, Madeira, and Cape Verde archipelagos.
-The continental species are herbaceous, whereas all but two of the endemic species of the Macaronesian islands are woody perennial shrubs.
+Twenty-nine species of Echium are endemic to the Canary, Madeira, and Cape Verde archipelagos.
+The continental species are herbaceous, whereas many of the endemic species of the Macaronesian islands are woody perennial shrubs.

 Etymology

-The Latin genus name echium comes from the Greek ἔχιον echion referring to Echium plantagineum and itself deriving from ἔχις echis "viper"; the Greek term dates to Dioscorides who noted a resemblance between the shape of the nutlets to a viper's head.
+The Latin genus name Echium comes from the Greek ἔχιον echion, referring to Echium plantagineum and itself deriving from ἔχις echis (viper); the Greek term dates to Dioscorides, who noted a resemblance between the shape of the nutlets and a viper's head.
 The genus Echium was published by Carl Linnaeus in 1753.

 Cultivation and uses

 Many species are used as ornamental and garden plants and may be found in suitable climates throughout the world.
 In Crete, Echium italicum is called pateroi (πάτεροι) or voidoglosses (βοϊδόγλωσσες) and its tender shoots are eaten boiled or steamed.

 Echium species are used as food plants by the larvae of some Lepidoptera species including Coleophora onosmella and orange swift.

+In some countries Echium extract has been used as cure for various diseases and is believed to have beneficial properties.

 Echium seed oil

-The seed oil from Echium plantagineum contains high levels of alpha linolenic acid (ALA), gamma linolenic acid (GLA) and stearidonic acid (SDA), making it valuable in cosmetic and skin care applications, with further potential as a functional food, as an alternative to fish oils.
-However, despite its high ALA content, echium seed oil does not increase docosahexaenoic acid (DHA) and eicosapentaenoic acid (EPA) levels.
+The seed oil from E. plantagineum contains high levels of alpha-linolenic acid (ALA), gamma-linolenic acid, and stearidonic acid, making it valuable in cosmetic and skin-care applications, with further potential as a functional food, as an alternative to fish oils.
+However, despite its high ALA content, Echium seed oil does not increase docosahexaenoic acid and eicosapentaenoic acid levels.

 Invasiveness

-Some species have been widely naturalized in Mediterranean climates, including South Africa, Australia, New Zealand and parts of South America and the United States.
+Some species have been widely naturalized in Mediterranean climates, including South Africa, Australia, New Zealand, and parts of South America and the United States.
 For example, Echium plantagineum has become a major invasive species in Australia.